Macquarie Announces New Canberra Government Data Centre

 As part of the ASX-listed Macquarie Technology Group, Macquarie Government has provided sovereign cloud and cyber-security solutions to Australian governments for over 18 years.
 Our sovereign clouds and cyber security services are trusted by over 42% of federal government agencies.

 Macquarie Government is one of a few Secure Internet Gateway (SIG) providers to the Australian Government that’s connected to the Intra-government Communications Network (ICON) and the NSW Government’s GovDC data centre.
 We’re built to comply with the ASD’s Top 35 cyber mitigation strategies.

 With the highest customer satisfaction NPS score in the industry, Macquarie Government provides unrivalled support with 24×7 access to our Hosting Management Centre.
 Our Security Operations Centre (SOC) and 120+ government-cleared cloud and security specialists ensure our government customers’ data and systems are safe.

 About Macquarie Data Centres

-Macquarie Data Centres, part of ASX-listed Macquarie Telecom Group, is trusted by large global Fortune 500 companies in addition to the Australian Federal Government to provide secure, sovereign and compliant data centre services.
+Macquarie Data Centres, part of ASX-listed Macquarie Technology Group, is trusted by large global Fortune 500 companies in addition to the Australian Federal Government to provide secure, sovereign and compliant data centre services.

 Delivering a comprehensive portfolio of certified colocation, connectivity, and engineering services in Australia, ranging from a single rack to multi-megawatt hyperscale requirements, Macquarie Data Centres is supported by over 180 NV1 trained and certified engineers and is one of the world’s most certified data centre operators.